ax-llm/ax/README.md

 ## Function (API) Calling with reasoning (CoT)

-Use this when you need the LLM to reason about something and call your APIs when going about it to fetch or write data.
+Often you need the LLM to reason through a task and fetch and update external data related to this task.
+This is whre reasoning meets function (API) calling.
+It's built-in so you get all of the magic automatically.
+Just define the functions you wish to you, a schema for the response object and thats it.

+There are even some useful built-in functions like a `Code Interpreter` that the LLM can use to write and execute JS code.

 Build a meeting notes app backed by a task management tool that figures out the decided tasks and creates and assigns the tasks correctly as cards in Trello, Asana or Jira.
-Or a restaurent finding app that uses the weather and google places api to find a place to eat at.
+Or a food finding app that uses the weather and google places api to find a place to eat at.

 You can truely build your entire backend with LLMs using this capability.
 To me this feels like magic.